-Graduation Fee A \$150 mandatory fee will be charged to all candidates certified for graduation.
+Graduation Fee A \$200 mandatory fee will be charged to all candidates certified for graduation.
 The fee will be charged whether or not the candidate attends the commencement ceremony.

-Housing Fee (Returning Students) Any student that participates in the housing lottery selection process that withdraws from housing after the stated deadline (the 2018-2019 deadline is June 3, 2019) will be charged a \$150 housing fee.
+Housing Fee (Returning Students) Any student that participates in the housing lottery selection process that withdraws from housing after the stated deadline (Fall 2019 deadline is September 6, 2019; Spring 2020 deadline is January 17, 2020) will be charged a \$250 housing fee.